Welcome to our website

 THE BIBLE VS. THE ECUMENICAL MOVEMENT

-The ecumenical viewpoint in the world's churches is refuted by the Bible’s teaching on doctrine.
+The ecumenical viewpoint is refuted by the Bible’s teaching on doctrine.

 1 Timothy 1:3 As I besought thee to abide still at Ephesus, when I went into Macedonia, that thou mightest charge some that they teach no other doctrine, (KJV)